100 - 160 pounds

 48" - 120"

-The alligator gar is a ray-finned euryhaline fish that typically reaches around 4 - 6 feet in length and around 100 -160 pounds.
+The Alligator Gar is a ray-finned euryhaline fish that typically reaches around 4 - 6 feet in length and around 100 -160 pounds.
 They have elongated snouts with a lining of razor-sharp teeth.
-These fish are typically brown or olive colored while fading to a gray or yellow on their stomach.
-Unlike other fish, alligator gar have rhomboid ganoid scales which more resemble bones, kind of like dinosaurs.
+These fish are typically brown or olive-colored while fading to a gray or yellow on their stomach.
+Unlike other fish, Alligator Gar have rhomboid ganoid scales that resemble bones, kind of like dinosaurs.
 Ganoid scales are incredibly strong armor, giving them an advantage in their defense against predators.

 The alligator gar has a similar digestive system to sharks, leveraging a spiral valve intestine, a more ancient fish characteristic before years of evolution.

 Alligator Gar can breathe in water as well as above water, allowing them to prey on anything from small fish to even birds, small mammals, and reptiles above the water.

 Over the years, the Alligator Gar’s habitat has diminished due to habitat destruction, segregation, and unrestricted harvests.
 Today, they primarily reside in the southern portions of the United States.
 They are typically found inshore of lakes, rivers, bayous, and backwaters in the states of Mississippi, Florida, Texas, Arkansas, and Oklahoma.
 While there have been reports of Alligator Gar as far north as Nebraska, those are rare and have not been confirmed in quite some time.

 Catching an Alligator Gar ain't easy.
 There are a variety of techniques and methods to catch one.
 Methods include legal bow fishing, rod-and-r